thorchain/docs/how-it-works/incentive-pendulum.md

 In the optimal state:

 1. Effective Security Bond is roughly double the Vault Liquidity.
-2. Total Effective Bond is roughly dobule the Total Pooled.
+2. Total Effective Bond is roughly 1.5 times the Effective Security Bond.
-3. Total Pooled represents a significant proportion of the Vault Liquidity.
+3. Total Pooled RUNE represents approximately two-thirds of the Vault Liquidity.

+This results in:

-This results in an approximate 67% to 33% split between the Total Security Bond and pooled RUNE and a 50% to 50% split between the Total Security Bond and Vault Liquidty.
+1. An approximate 67% to 33% split between the Total Security Bond and pooled RUNE.
+2. A 50% to 50% split between the Total Security Bond and Vault Liquidity.

+It is important to note that yield is paid based on the liquidity provided and not on income share splits, as explained below in the [Algorithm](#algorithm) section.

 ### Unsafe State